oo

 Liferay 7.4

-Client extensions extend Liferay without using OSGi modules.
+When you want to extend Liferay, either by modifying its look and feel or by calling functions outside of Liferay, you should use a client extension (CX).
+Client extensions extend Liferay without having to deploy code directly to Liferay.
 You can deploy client extensions to any Liferay environment, whether you host it yourself or on Liferay Cloud.
 They are also the primary way to customize Liferay with Liferay Cloud, together with built-in configurations like Liferay objects.

 Client extensions provide the key customization capabilities needed to meet specific business requirements, without modifying Liferay itself.